Weight Lifting For The Win with Freestyle Libre

 What are your favorite features of the FSL?

 My favorite feature of the Freestyle Libre 2 is the Libre View portal.
 I can log in online and look at my trends over time.
-I also like the GMI reading, to let me know, long term, if I’m on the right track.
+I also like the glucose management indicator (GMI) reading, to let me know, long term, if I’m on the right track.

 What are your thoughts on ‘time in range’ as a metric compared to A1C?